-Grandson of race co-founder wins the Iditarod sled dog race
+Iditarod co-founder’s grandson Ryan Redington wins dog race

 ANCHORAGE, Alaska (AP) — Ryan Redington on Tuesday won the Iditarod Trail Sled Dog Race, bringing his six dogs off the Bering Sea ice to the finish line on Nome’s main street.

-Redington, 40, is the grandson of Joe Redington Sr., known as the “Father of the Iditarod.”
-He helped co-found the arduous race across Alaska that was first held in 1973.
+Redington, 40, is the grandson of Joe Redington Sr., who helped co-found the arduous race across Alaska that was first held in 1973 and is known as the “Father of the Iditarod.”

 “My grandpa, dad and Uncle Joee are all in the Mushing Hall of Fame.
 I got big footsteps to follow,” Ryan Redington wrote in his race biography.
 He previously won the Junior Iditarod in 1999 and 2000.
 His father, Raymie, is a 10-time Iditarod finisher.

 Redington, who is Inupiat, becomes the sixth Alaska Native musher to win the world’s most famous sled dog race.
+After crossing the finish in Nome around 12:15 p.m., he said it has been a goal of his since he was “a very small child to win the Iditarod, and I can’t believe it.
+It finally happened.

+“It took a lot work, took a lot of patience.
+And we failed quite a few times, you know?
+But we kept our head up high and stuck with the dream,” he said.

 The nearly 1,000-mile (1,609-kilometer) race started March 5 in Willow for 33 mushers, who traveled over two mountain ranges, the frozen Yukon River and on the Bering Sea ice.
 Since then, three mushers have scratched.
 A fan-friendly ceremonial start was held in Anchorage the day before.